Kon Kan: Syntonic and Atlantic Records departure

-Vida!...
-(1993)
+Vida!... and later digital reissue (1993)

-Following the commercial failure of Syntonic, Kon Kan was dropped from Atlantic Records' roster.

-For the next album, Vida!...
-(Hypnotic Records), Harris resumed songwriting duties with Bob Mitchell and Kon Kan expanded to a 4-piece band.
+For the next album, Vida!... on Hypnotic Records, Harris resumed songwriting duties with Bob Mitchell and Kon Kan expanded to a four-piece band.
 Along with original songs such as the album's lead single "Sinful Wishes", there was a remake of "Move to Move" and a cover of David Bowie's "Moonage Daydream".
-The second single released from the album was "S.O.L." (short for "shit outta luck").
+The second single released from the album was "S.O.L.".

 In April 2020, Harris released Vida! worldwide digitally with additional previously unreleased remixes.

-2013 reformation, Lost 80's Live 2022 tour and 2023–2024 live tour
+Reunion activity and live performances

 In June 2013, Barry Harris and Kevin Wynne briefly reunited as Kon Kan, but went their separate ways again in the spring of 2014.

-On 16 May 2022, Harris posted a letter to Kon Kan's Facebook Page to announce that he will not be performing as part of the band for the Lost 80's Live 2022 U.S. tour, and that he allowed Wynne to use the Kon Kan name for the said 2022 tour.
-He also said that there will not be any new Kon Kan music.
+On 16 May 2022, Harris posted a letter to Kon Kan's Facebook page announcing that he would not be performing as part of the band for the Lost 80's Live 2022 U.S. tour, and that he had allowed Wynne to use the Kon Kan name for that tour.
+Harris also said at the time that there would not be any new Kon Kan music.
 Also performing as part of the band was Sandy Horne of Spoons.

+Touring lineup (2023–2024)

-On 21 October 2023, Harris announced on Kon Kan's Facebook Page the new Kon Kan 2023–2024 live touring band featuring himself (vocals, keyboards, guitar) with new band members Kimberley Wetmore (vocals), Christian McFadden (vocals, bass, keyboards), Adam Weatherup (guitar), and Tim Fleming (drums, percussion).
+On 21 October 2023, Harris announced on Kon Kan's Facebook page the new Kon Kan 2023–2024 live touring band featuring himself on vocals, keyboards and guitar, with Kimberley Wetmore on vocals, Christian McFadden on vocals, bass and keyboards, Adam Weatherup on guitar, and Tim Fleming on drums and percussion.

+In December 2024, Kon Kan was billed on a Brazil tour with Information Society, with dates in Belo Horizonte, Rio de Janeiro, Ribeirão Preto, Brasília, Goiânia, São Paulo and Porto Alegre.

+Singles and self-titled album (2026)

+In 2026, the official Barry Harris' Kon Kan site listed new release activity under the Barry Harris' Kon Kan name, including "My Medication", "Not This One", "Welcome to My Head" and "Where the River Runs", ahead of the self-titled album Barry Harris' Kon Kan, scheduled for release on 30 June 2026.